Pumpkin Biscuits with Candied Ginger

 These pumpkin biscuits would be a lovely alternative to your regular Thanksgiving dinner roll.
 Serve them warm with butter.
 Or, for an extra special treat, whip up some sweet cinnamon honey butter to slather on.
 I promise you, the biscuits won’t last long!

-- 5 T. unsalted butter, chilled and cut into 1/2” pieces
+- 5 tablespoons unsalted butter, chilled and cut into 1/2” pieces

-- 3/4 c. canned pumpkin puree (not pre-spiced pumpkin pie filling)
+- 3/4 cup canned pumpkin puree (not pre-spiced pumpkin pie filling)

-- Preheat oven to 400°.
-Line baking sheet with parchment paper and set aside.
+- Preheat oven to 400° F. Line baking sheet with parchment paper and set aside.

 - Combine buttermilk, pumpkin, and honey in a medium bowl.
 Whisk until well blended and then add to the chilled flour mixture.
 Stir just until moist.

 - Turn dough out onto a lightly floured surface and knead lightly just a few times.
-Roll dough into a 1/2” thick 9” x 5” rectangle and dust top of dough with flour.
+Roll dough into a 1/2” thick 9” x 5” rectangle and dust top of dough lightly with flour.
 Fold the dough crosswise into thirds, as if folding a piece of paper to fit into an envelope.
-Roll the dough again into a 1/2” thick 9” x 5” rectangle and dust the top with flour.
+Roll the dough again into a 1/2” thick 9” x 5” rectangle and dust the top lightly with flour.
 Fold dough crosswise into thirds again and gently roll or pat to a 3/4” thickness.
 This process helps to make your biscuits tall, with a layered textured.
-Using a 2-1/2” biscuit cutter, cut dough into 10 rounds.
-Place dough rounds 1” apart on your prepared baking sheet.
-Lightly press some candied ginger into the top of each round.
-Bake for 14 minutes, or until golden brown.
-Remove from pan and cool on wire rack for a couple minutes.
-Serve warm.
-(They’re really good with Cinnamon Honey Butter!)

 Adapted from Cooking Light.